ColorCorrectional/GithubTutorial/README.md

 # GithubTutorial

-Updated Section here from VS code.

-Just a rest repository to learn how to use github.
+Just GitHub repository to learn how to use github.

 # Code